 The Hull Lifesaving Museum is so much more than a museum.
-Founded in 1978, we are an essential part of the community that for 42 years has provided not only crucial lessons from our maritime
+Founded in 1978, we are an essential part of the community that for over 40 years has provided not only crucial lessons from our maritime

 The driving principles of the 19th century coastal lifesavers - Skills, Courage, and Caring - are the foundations of the Hull Lifesaving Museum's commitment to impact individual lives for the better.
 We foster a community dedicated to the preservation of Boston Harbor's rich maritime heritage and lifesaving traditions through exhibits, collections, open-water rowing programs, and stewardship of our historic sites.